embodied-generalist/embodied-generalist/README.md

 and `instruction_base`.

 **Dataloaders.** The implementation of dataset per task lies in `data/datasets.py`, where `LeoMix` aggregates various datasets as the training dataset.

+**EAI.** We release a small subset of EAI tasks with a few data examples for demonstration purpose.
+You can download [here](https://huggingface.co/datasets/huangjy-pku/LEO_data/blob/main/eai_data_example.zip).
+It is recommended to put the extracted folders (`mp3d_objnav` and `cliport`) right inside the `instruction_base` path.
+Though the test in simulator is not incorporated yet, it is ready for the training and validation of EAI tasks.

 ## Model Weights